Esri/arcgis-maps-sdk-java-samples/map_view/show-location-history/README.md

 ## About the data

-A custom set of points (provided in JSON format) is used to create a `Polyline` and initialize a `SimulatedLocationDataSource`.
+A custom set of points (provided in JSON format) is used to create a `Polyline` and configure a `SimulatedLocationDataSource`.
 The simulated location data source enables easier testing and allows the sample to be used on devices without an actively updating GPS signal.
 To track a user's real position, use `NMEALocationDataSource` instead.

 ## Tags